![]() |

 A few years ago, through genealogy research, one of these unnamed men would be identified by his family.
 Thomas L. Anderson PVT CO 1, 31 Texas Cavalry 1828-1864 was finally found by his family and given a grave marker to tell the world who he was.
 Unfortunately the rest are still unknown but not forgotten.

 Barry Watson contacted Schelley Brown whom is a member of the Minden Cemetery Board several months ago with a request to erect markers for the unknown soldiers.
-Brown stated, “Having worked with the Son’s of The Confederacy and the Daughter’s of the Confederacy on several occasion during the annual Minden Cemetery Ghost Walk, I was thrilled that they were taking this project under their wing.
-I think this is a wonderful opportunity for the community to come together and remember these soldiers in a historic manner.”
+Brown stated, “Having worked with the Son’s of The Confederacy and the Daughter’s of the Confederacy on several occasion during the annual Minden Cemetery Ghost Walk, I was thrilled that they were taking this project

 With the help of the Veteran’s Administration the forms were completed.
 The 21 stones were delivered on a large pallet weighing over 5000 lbs., earlier this year.
 Camp members from Minden, Claiborne Parish and El Dorado, Arkansas came together a few weeks later.
 Those member included Robert Vance, Bobby White, Jeff Scarlett, Jeff Earl Scarlett, Gator McDade, Ethan Powell, Roger Pittman, Ronnie Sale, Crystal Vance and Barry Watson.
 In one day of hard back-breaking work all the stones were put in place.
 After 144 years these men finally have a head stone to show that they are there.